The Lunch ProEst. 2020 · The Lunch Pro since 2023

 Key Swaps That Make a Difference

 Sweetener Swaps: Opt for stevia, monk fruit, or erythritol in place of sugar or honey.
-These are Passover-approved and won’t spike blood sugar.
+These are Passover-approved when certified and will not spike blood sugar the way honey-sweetened charoset or macaroons can.

-Build Around Protein and Fat: Centre meals around roasted meats, non-starchy vegetables, and healthy oils like olive or avocado.
+Build Around Protein and Fat: Center meals around roasted meats and non-starchy vegetables, plus healthy oils like olive or avocado.
 This naturally hits keto macros while staying Passover-compliant.

-Charoset Fix: Adjust classic charoset with lower-sugar fruits (green apples instead of dates) and KFP-approved sweeteners.
+Charoset Fix: Adjust classic charoset with lower-sugar fruits, such as green apples instead of dates, and KFP-approved sweeteners.
 The texture stays, the carb count drops.

-Skip Kitniyot, Gain Simplicity: If you follow the kitniyot restriction, you’re already avoiding beans, corn, and rice—which makes sticking to keto or paleo even easier.
+Skip Kitniyot, Gain Simplicity: If you follow the kitniyot restriction, you are already avoiding beans, corn, and rice, which makes sticking to keto or paleo even easier.
 Focus on eggs, fish, meat, and low-carb vegetables like zucchini, cauliflower, and spinach.

 📋 Is Almond Flour Kosher for Passover?